SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles-meta.md

 ## Description:
 When a spell leaves Twilight blinded, Pinkie is left to take care of her while her feelings for her blossom.

-Thanks to [6-D Pegasus](https://www.fimfiction.net/user/293755/6-D+Pegasus) for proofreading.
+Thanks to [6-D Pegasus](https://www.fimfiction.net/user/293755/6-D+Pegasus) for proofreading the first 1,000 words and writing a few paragraphs.

 Thanks to [Forcalor](https://www.fimfiction.net/user/564657/Forcalor) for pre-reading.

+Thanks to [Hyper Star](https://www.fimfiction.net/user/622256/Hyper+Star) for pre-reading.

 ## Short Description:
 When a spell leaves Twilight blinded, Pinkie is left to take care of her while her feelings for her blossom.